Iraqi Kurds say Islamic State used chlorine gas against them

 Kurdish forces, backed by U.S.-led air strikes, have taken a prominent role in fighting the Islamic State jihadists who last year declared a cross-border caliphate after seizing land in eastern Syria and northern Iraq.

-No international organisation has documented the use of chemical weapons on Iraqi territory in the war with Islamic State.
+No international organization has documented the use of chemical weapons on Iraqi territory in the war with Islamic State.

 The Kurdish authorities said in their statement they had "long suspected that (IS) fighters have been using chemical agents" and cited video footage from recent battles around the city of Tikrit between the militants and Iraqi troops and allied Shi'ite militias where "plumes of orange smoke" were visible.